 Is it Guaranteed that the US Dollar Will Collapse Faster Than Other Fiat Currencies?

-While the above is all predicated upon the US Dollar losing value faster than the NZ Dollar, there is also an argument to be made that perhaps the USD will actually be the last to fall.
-That is, we could see the USD gain in value compared to other currencies in a crisis (as it did in 2008)
+The above is all predicated upon the US Dollar losing value faster than the NZ Dollar.
+However, there is also an argument to be made that perhaps the USD will actually be the last to fall?
+That is, in a crisis, we could see the USD gain sharply in value compared to other currencies (as it did in 2008).

 So a US Dollar collapse is not necessarily a given.
 Or at least not in the way most people might at first glance think.
 See: